szabgab/rust.code-maven.com/pages/generic-types-for-simple-function.md

 ## Simple example of the max function

 We start with a  simple function that returns the bigger of two values.
-Basically what the [max function](/min-max) does.
+Basically we are re-implementing the [max function](/min-max) as an example.

 ```rust
 fn main() {